largeface-cat/games/README.md

 # games
 My small games.
 # trading.py
 Example: see trading.png .
-May help
+May help you in certain interviews.
 # greedySnake.py
 A buggy blinding snake.
 See how many bugs you will find.
 Not working on linux but runs on Windows.
 Crashing into borders or body ends game. requires pygame & numpy